ljoonal/CVR-Plugins/README.md

 [Link to roadmap entry for third person camera](https://hub.abinteractive.net/roadmap/inspect?job=198).

-Allows you to toggle to a third person mode with a keybind, and zoom in and out with your mouse scrollwheel.
+Allows you to toggle to a third person mode with a keybind, and zoom in and out with your mouse scroll wheel.

-This is quite heavily WIP still, expect jank!

 ### KeyRebinder